 For sports sponsorship in Africa, there is a huge scope – from supporting emerging sports, to youth projects and academies, to local teams or national championships.
-Sports sponsorship in Africa has a wide remit, and it’s something that brands as diverse as oil conglomerates and European energy drinks companies are wising up to.
+Sports sponsorship in Africa and sport sponsorship in South Africa have a wide remit, and it’s something that brands as diverse as oil conglomerates and European energy drinks companies are wising up to.

 Read on to find out more about the international companies that are investing in sports sponsorship in Africa…

 Total x Africa Cup of Nations